dlops-io/data-labeling/README.md

 ### Download Data to view version
-In this Step we will use Colab to view various version of the dataset
+In this Step we will use Colab to view the new version of the dataset
 - Open [Colab Notebook](https://colab.research.google.com/drive/1Juthwb02SpEez1XQGPDIJ2PTTZiYVxY6?usp=sharing)
 - Follow instruction in the Colab Notebook to view `dataset_v2`